oguimbal/jcool-docs/mediation/push-mediation.md

 mutation CreateDispute($facts: [FactDataInput!]) {
   createDispute(
     data: {
-      # tells justice.cool which options to use
+      # which options to use
       features: [letMeCheckBeforeSending]
+      # which sequence to start with for this dispute, here mediation
+      startAt: mediation
       # how claims will be created/deleted
       updateMode: auto
       # how contracts will be signed
       signatureMode: auto
       # an arbitrary external ID that might be useful to you
       externalId: "my id"
-      # Data describing the litigation.
+      # data describing the litigation.
 See "Query variables" tab below
       facts: $facts
-      # Who is the demander of this dispute ?
+      # who is the demander of this dispute ?
-      # If you specify either "person" or company", then this means that your company has been mandated for their representation.
+      # if you specify either "person" or company", then this means that your company has been mandated for their representation.
       # ... if your company is the demander, then leave this blank.
       demanders: [{ person: { firstName: "Perh", lastName: "Sohn" } }]
-      # Who is the opponent in this dispute ?
+      # who is the opponent in this dispute ?
       opponent: {
         # opponent is a company: must be identified using SIREN, or an ID know via https://docs.justice.cool/#/companies
         company: { identifier: "siret:80314744600022" }